P4P-Group129-2022/backend/README.md

 ### Executing program

-Run `yarn start` to run the application.
+Run `yarn dev` to run the application.